-ExitPoll allows you to directly ask questions to your users.
-This only requires a few blueprints and some options on your Cognitive3D dashboard.
+ExitPoll allows you to directly ask questions to your participants.
+This only requires a few blueprints and some options on the Cognitive3D dashboard.
 This page will walk you through the process of enabling and configuring an ExitPoll in your application.

 This page assumes you are somewhat familiar with Unreal's Blueprints.
 Implementing ExitPoll is fairly simple, but customization assumes you are familiar with a few topics: